 edit-config script that comes with every installation of Netdata.

-To edit a collector configuration file, navigate to your Netdata configuration
+To edit a collector configuration file, navigate to your Netdata configuration directory.

-edit-config with the path to the
+edit-config with the path to the collector's configuration file.

 How do you find that path to the collector's configuration file?
 Look under the Configuration heading in the collector's documentation.
 Each file contains a short code block with the relevant command.

 configuration file at